Quality Comfort Heating and Cooling

 Columbus homeowners with propane furnaces should lock in propane prices early in summer when rates are lowest.
 Schedule your furnace inspection at the same time as a propane delivery in September — catching issues early saves both emergency repair costs and fuel waste from an inefficient system.

-Quality Comfort technician ready for IRA HVAC Rebates — Inflation Reduction Act Savings service in ColumbusQuality Comfort HVAC service fleet serving Western North CarolinaQuality Comfort NATE-certified HVAC installation crew
+Quality Comfort technician ready for Energy Saver NC Rebates — Up to $8,000 on a Heat Pump service in ColumbusQuality Comfort HVAC service fleet serving Western North CarolinaQuality Comfort NATE-certified HVAC installation crew

 NATE-certified.
 Locally owned.
 Serving Western NC since 2005.